 What do our European neighbours make of the urgent issues facing our societies?
 What topics are of particular interest to them?
 Sustainable development, the various health systems and the economic situation in Europe are all subjects that the European Collection invites viewers to discover, offering a European take on contemporary subjects.

-The joint catalogue is available in Europe and offers – for free and in five languages (French, German, English, Spanish and Italian) – documentaries, current affairs programmes and web productions on each of the partners’ digital platforms (website, apps, Smart-TV): arte.tv, ardmediathek.de, zdf.de, france.tv and soon on Play Suisse.
+The joint catalogue is available in Europe and offers – for free and in five languages (French, German, English, Spanish and Italian) – documentaries, current affairs programmes and web productions on each of the partners’ digital platforms (website, apps, Smart-TV): arte.tv, ardmediathek.de, zdf.de, france.tv and Play Suisse.

 Context & Financing